 Heritage Conservation Diploma Program

-Students learn both the why and the how of heritage conservation, taking theory and policy-based courses alongside hands-on heritage trades.
-We are training the heritage professionals of the future.
+Current students learn both the why and the how of heritage conservation, taking theory and policy-based courses alongside hands-on heritage trades.

 Years one and two are full-time, on-campus; year three is spent in a placement, which can be employment, an internship, or a personal project.
 After completing the three-year program, students graduate with a Diploma in Heritage Conservation.

 (Note that the former Laura Secord School is no longer part of the Willowbank campus and all classes previously taught there are now taught at the Willowbank Estate).

 The best way to get a sense of the the school and the student community is to visit for a campus tour.
 Book yours now by filling in our form.

 Professionalism runs deep

 All of our instructors are heritage professionals who visit Willowbank to teach their course, and our small class size means students have the opportunity to really engage with the instructor and begin building their network in the industry with an eye towards 3rd-year placements and beyond.
 96% of our graduates go on to employment in the heritage conservation field.